 The technology center generally requires that employees report to work wearing business casual attire.
 Administrators may be regularly required to dress more professionally than business casual, and all employees may have occasions which require more formal attire.
 Special circumstances or job duties may also permit relaxed attire and employees working in selected fields, such as healthcare, may be required to wear scrubs or other career specific clothing.
 All employees are expected to dress appropriately for the work being performed.

-No employee will be permitted to wear clothing/accessories or engage in grooming which poses a safety hazard or is, in the discretion of the administration, offensive or harassing.
+No employee will be permitted to wear clothing/ accessories or engage in grooming which poses a safety hazard or is, in the discretion of the administration, offensive or harassing.

 Shoes must be in good repair and appropriate for the environment.
-No employee may wear flip flops at any time.

 Employees who work primarily in labs, shops, or maintenance areas may wear, or may be required to wear, safety shoes or other shoes approved by the supervisor.
 All employees working regularly in these areas must wear closed-toe shoes.

 All clothing must be laundered and in good repair.
-No employee is permitted to wear tops/shirts which expose the midriff, back, shoulders or chest (unless those tops are worn under another shirt, sweater or jacket).
-Pants which sag or expose the employee’s undergarments, shorts (except those worn by selected maintenance employees during summer months), sweats, pajamas, and clothing with words or images are prohibited (except official Moore Norman Technology Center attire).
+No employee is permitted to wear tops/ shirts which expose the midriff, back, shoulders or chest (unless those tops are worn under another shirt, sweater or jacket).
+Pants which sag or expose the employee's undergarments, shorts (except those worn by selected maintenance employees during summer months), sweats, pajamas, and clothing with words or images are prohibited (except official Moore Norman Technology Center attire).

 Hats, caps and head coverings are typically not permitted unless approved by the employee's supervisor or the employee is working outdoors or in an area requiring a hard hat.